Sharp-Force Trauma: Cuts, Stabs, Chops and Saw-Mark Analysis

 The cross-sectional profile of an incised kerf is characteristically V-shaped when the implement was a single-edged blade (such as a kitchen knife or a scalpel): one wall is steeper and one more oblique, reflecting the bevel of the blade.
 A symmetric, narrowly V-shaped kerf with both walls at similar angles suggests a double-edged implement (a dagger or a bayonet).
 The floor of a well-preserved incised kerf shows parallel scratch-like striations running in the direction of the stroke; these are produced by micro-irregularities on the blade edge dragging against the bone mineral.

-In a medicolegal context, incised wounds are associated with cutting instruments (knives, razors, glass edges, metal bands) rather than saw implements or axes.
+In medicolegal practice, incised wounds are associated with cutting instruments such as knives, razors, glass edges, and metal bands, rather than saw implements or axes.
 Their presence on bone, particularly on the dorsal or ventral surface of cervical vertebrae, metacarpals, or ribs, is often the osteological correlate of a recognised soft-tissue incised wound visible to the forensic pathologist at autopsy.
 When soft tissue is absent, the bone wound is the only record.
 Experiments by Symes (1992), Walker and Long (1977), and Betz and Eisenmenger (1995) have validated the kerf-wall and polished-floor criteria against known cutting instruments across multiple populations in the US, Germany, and the UK.

 A stab wound results from a blade or pointed implement being thrust into bone more or less perpendicularly to its surface, rather than drawn across it.
 The resulting defect is a puncture or slit rather than a groove, and the cross-sectional profile is typically more narrowly V-shaped than an incised wound, reflecting the pointed geometry of the tip rather than the flat geometry of a cutting edge drawn in one direction.